 - Places: Help businesses around the UK grow by backing the expansion of Tech City UK and Tech North into a national network “Tech Nation”.
 Scaling up academic focus on AI through more university partners for the Alan Turing Institute (note: The Alan Turing Institute is discussed in-depth as a case study in the draft OECD OPSI working paper Hello, World: Artificial Intelligence and its Use in the Public Sector).

 The Sector Deal charges the new Office of AI (OAI) with governance of the Deal and reviewing progress on the objectives.
-Since its creation, this office and the Government Digital Service (GDS) have jointly issued a guide to using artificial intelligence in the public sector to help actualise the Sector Deal.
+Since its creation, this office and the Government Digital Service (GDS) have jointly issued a guide to using artificial intelligence in the public sector in January 2020 to help actualise the Sector Deal.
 The guide is a collection of resources that help public servants understand how:

 - To assess if using AI will help you meet user needs.